 This program allows you to become fully integrated into the academic and social life of the University College London.
 Fall, spring, and year options are open to you.

-You are admitted to one of the following departments: Anthropology, Archaeology, Economics, History, Geography, Statistical Science, Earth Science, Biological Sciences, Physics and Astronomy, Chemistry, Linguistics, Political Science, Institute of the Americas, Management, Mechanical Engineering, Chemical Engineering, Civil Engineering, Computer Science, Natural Sciences, and the Arts and Sciences (BASc) program.
-(See the "academic offerings" document below to learn about special requirements for some departments.)
+You are admitted to one of the following departments: Anthropology, Archaeology, Economics, History, Geography, Statistical Science, Earth Science, Biological Sciences, Physics and Astronomy, Chemistry, Linguistics, Political Science, Institute of the Americas, Management, Mechanical Engineering, Chemical Engineering, Civil Engineering, Natural Sciences, and the Arts and Sciences (BASc) program.
+(See the Academic Guide below to learn about special requirements for some departments.)

 You are required to take two courses in the admitting department per semester and the rest in the departments of your choice as long as you meet the requirements.
 (Note: If you are admitted to the Arts and Sciences program, you are required to take two courses from the program's Core Courses